project-undefined/.github/profile/README.md

 Our end goal is to create a security centered OpenBSD competitor, but user freindly enough for the average non-techy user.
 It will be a micro-kernel based OS (made with rust), for mobile, ARM based devices that is shipped with WEB3 and privacy focused applications (w/ IOTA or another DAG network), with iOS-like finesse and PureOS-like real-convergence.

-Not only will the OS include these features, it will remain unbranded and dual-licensed with the noharm (modified) and GNU 3 licenses (to encourage open-source, may be modified or changed later).
+Not only will the OS include these features, included applications will remain unbranded and dual-licensed with the noharm (modified) and GNU 3 licenses (to encourage open-source, may be modified or changed later).

 # FAQ

 ### What do you mean by unbranded?

-The OS and remaining programs will have no official name, all names used will be generalized (e.x. texting app is just messenger), allowing for maximum creativity and customization.
+The programs (excluding the official project/OS as a whole) will have no official name/brand, all names used will be generalized (e.x. texting app is just messenger), allowing for maximum creativity and customization.

-The project as a whole will be called "Project undefined" (so you can at least communicate the project).
+The "undefined project" name will pop up in as little places as possible on the actual OS.

 ### Approximately how long will this project take?